Classification of Periodic Variable Stars with Novel Cyclic-Permutation Invariant Neural Networks: Introduction

-For variable star classification, both convolutional neural networks (CNNs; \citealt{lecun_deep_2015}) and recurrent neural networks (RNNs; \citealt{hochreiter_long_1997,cho_learning_2014}) have been shown to be competitive to the traditional RF-based methods. \cite{naul_recurrent_2018} used an RNN autoencoder network to learn a low-dimensional representation of the period-folded light-curve which is used as feature inputs to a RF classifier.
-They showed that the learned features are at least as good as, and often better than, two sets of state-of-the-art hand-crafted features \citep{richards_machine-learned_2011,kim_package_2016}, in terms of classification accuracy. \cite{becker_scalable_2020} used an RNN for which instead of period-folding, each input light curve is grouped with a moving window of size 50 and stride 25, whereby the effective sequence length is reduced by a factor of 25, alleviating the vanishing gradient problem which limits the sequence length which the RNN could be effectively trained on.
-Although period-folding improves performance \citep{naul_recurrent_2018}, their time-space RNN does not require the period to be calculated, and is thus less computationally expensive in terms of preprocessing.
+For variable star classification, both convolutional neural networks (CNNs; \citealt{lecun_deep_2015}) and recurrent neural networks (RNNs; \citealt{hochreiter_long_1997,cho_learning_2014}) have been shown to be competitive to the traditional RF-based methods. \cite{naul_recurrent_2018} used an RNN autoencoder network to learn low-dimensional representations of period-folded light-curves in an unsupervised fashion.
+This representation was then, in a supervised context, used as feature inputs to a RF classifier.
+They showed that the learned features are at least as good as, and often better than, two sets of state-of-the-art hand-crafted features \citep{richards_machine-learned_2011,kim_package_2016}, in terms of downstream classification accuracy. \cite{becker_scalable_2020} used an RNN for which instead of period-folding, each input light curve is grouped with a moving window of size 50 and stride 25.
+Although period-folding improves performance \citep{naul_recurrent_2018}, \cite{becker_scalable_2020}'s time-space RNN does not require the period to be calculated, and is thus less computationally expensive in terms of preprocessing.
 Again, they found similar performance to a RF classifier with the \cite{nun_fats_2015} features over three datasets, although lower accuracy was seen for many sub-classes with the OGLE dataset (Table \ref{tab:classification_ogle}; see Section \ref{sec:ogle} for data description).
 More recently, \cite{jamal_neural_2020} systematically benchmarked the performance of different configurations of RNN and CNN network architectures on variable star classification.
 Aside from other work (e.g., \citealt{tsang_deep_2019,aguirre_deep_2018}) evaluating neural network performance retrospectively on previously labeled datasets, \cite{dekany_near-infrared_2020} used an RNN classifier to identify a new sample of fundamental-mode RR Lyrae (RRab) stars.
 Similarly, \cite{dekany_into_2019} found Classical and Type II Cepheids with a CNN classifier, also using the VISTA Variables in the Via Lactea (VVV) survey \citep{minniti_vista_2010} and using period-folded light curves.